Once you've thoroughly tested your participant, you'll want to put it to work in the real PolySwarm marketplace!

 - determining which Community(ies) you'd like to join

-- pointing your engines to the hosted instance of
+- pointing your participants to the hosted instance of

 polyswarmdfor those Communities